 Article 3.
 Attendance and Participation Requirements for Ex-Officio Delegates

-If an ex-officio delegate accumulates two (2) absences during one full Student Government
+If an Ex-Officio delegate accumulates two (2) absences during one full Student Government

 Association term, he/she is automatically removed from his/her position following the second unexcused absence, regardless of the reason.
-The Secretary of the Assembly will notify the delegate, ex-officio organization’s president, and advisor by phone or email within forty-eight (48) hours of removal.
+The Secretary of the Assembly will notify the delegate, Ex-Officio organization’s president, and advisor by phone or email within forty-eight (48) hours of removal.
 The ex-officio organization must appoint a new delegate before the next Student Government Association meeting.

-If an ex-officio delegate is unable to attend an Assembly meeting, said delegate shall find a replacement from within the ex-officio organization.
+If an Ex-Officio delegate is unable to attend an Assembly meeting, said delegate shall find a replacement from within the ex-officio organization.
 Failure to do so will result in one (1) unexcused absence.
 Failure to attend a SGA Caucus meeting will result in one half (1/2) absence.

 If the combined absences of the delegates total to three (3), revocation proceedings will be initiated for the ex-officio organization.

 Emergency sessions of the Student Government Association will be open to ex-officio members of the Association but the attendance of these members may not be required.

+Diversity Advocacy Ex-Officios will be required to maintain two (2) weekly office hours.
+If the Ex-Officio fails to hold two (2) weekly office hours, impeachment and revocation proceedings will be initiated.

+Diversity Advocacy Ex-Officios will be required to uphold the required constituent contact hours per month as deemed by the Vice President of the Assembly.
+These hours will be in addition to, rather than instead of their office hours for a given week.
+If the Ex-Officio fails to complete the required constituent contact hours per month, impeachment and revocation proceedings will be initiated.

 Article 4: Caucus Meetings